32 Asthma Statistics & Facts That Will Leave You Breathless

-31. High amounts of THC and CBD can block the production of inflammatory chemicals called cytokines.
+31. High amounts of THC and CBD can block the production of inflammatory chemicals called cytokines, asthma statistics reveal.

 In vitro experiments on the effects of CBD and THC on a human tissue showed that concentrations similar to those in human circulation after smoking marijuana had a lowering effect on certain cytokine production.

 Cytokines have a crucial role in inducing inflammation in asthma, so using CBD and asthma treatment could mean the same thing.

 32. CBD may be a safe alternative for asthmatics suffering from hypertension.